CIDARLAB/3DuF/README.md

 ### Editing Features

-Right click on any selected feature to bring up a dialog box which will allow you to edit its parameters.
+Left click on any selected feature to bring up a dialog box which will allow you to edit its parameters.
 If more than one feature is selected, parameters will be inherited by all currently selected features of the same type as the one you clicked.

-### Switching between 2D and 3D views

-Under ```select view``` in the left menu, click ```3D``` to switch to a non-editable 3D view of your device.
-Click ```2D``` to switch back and continue editing.

 ### Saving Designs

-Under ```Save``` in the left menu, click a to download the current design in the selected format.
-JSON is used to allow designs to be saved and loaded again later.
-STL files are for 3D printing, and SVG files are for generating 2D photomasks.
+Under ```Save``` in the main menu, click a to download the current design in the selected format.

 ### Loading Designs